How to Plan the Perfect Honeymoon in Tahiti

 Huahine, Raiatea, Tahaa, Maupiti

-The “other” stops in the Society Islands group are more off the beaten track.
-Each island deserves at least three nights and it would be very hard to visit all of them on a single visit (but possible) due to domestic flight routes.
-The island of Huahine is known for its lagoon, ancient Polynesian temples, and vibe.
-The islands of Raiatea and Tahaa share a common lagoon, with Raiatea appealing to hikers and Tahaa for lagoon-lovers.
-Finally, Maupiti is known as “mini Bora Bora” thanks to its topography, but you won’t find here any resorts, just a laid-back vibe, and unparalleled natural beauty.
+The island of Huahine is known for its lagoon, ancient Polynesian temples, and relaxed vibe.
+The islands of Raiatea and Tahaa share a common lagoon.
+Raiatea especially appeals to hikers and Tahaa for an off-the-grid vibe.
+Lastly, Maupiti is known as “mini Bora Bora” thanks to its topography, but you won’t find any resorts, just a stress-free island that can be circled on foot in a couple of hours.

 Tikehau, Rangiroa, Fakarava